MarMall/NetworkApproaches/Instructions/Labs/LAB_20-2-A-ImplementResearchPlan_intoQualtrics.md

 ## Task 3: Importing the .qsf file for survey import

-1. The recommended way forward is to use our pre-built **network roster-type** questions, which you can load via this [.qsf file](https://unishare.nl/index.php/s/JdwMseKp6oTEbWJ) that we have made available on UniShare (link: https://unishare.nl/index.php/s/JdwMseKp6oTEbWJ).
+1. The recommended way forward is to use our pre-built **network roster-type** questions, which you can load via this [.qsf file](https://unishare.nl/index.php/s/7T72aAzobAezpCZ) that we have made available on [UniShare](https://unishare.nl/index.php/s/7T72aAzobAezpCZ).
 In case you want to build your very own network survey without any help, please skip this task.

 ![image](../media/surveyProjectVia_qsf-file.png)